Skidamek/AutoModpack/README.md

 *./config/automodpack.properties*

-Use Cloth Config and Mod Menu mods to change settings in game
+Use Cloth Config and Mod Menu to change settings in game

 **Client side**